BillBlight/consortium/README.md

 # Overview
+The Majority of changes in this fork should be credited to Stolen Ruby.

+I, Bill Blight, have only made minor personal changes to this fork.

 Consortium is a fork of OpenSim.
 It is the "successor" to Mobius, osCore2 and TachyonSim.

 ***THIS MAY ONLY CURRENLTY BUILD WITH MONO 6.x or .NET 4.8***